5 Teacher Tips For Overcoming "I Don't Know What To Write About"Feb 02, 2020

 What is going on here and what can we do about it?

-The first thing I would ask you to do here is to reflect on the gradual release of responsibility.
+The first thing I would ask you to do here is to reflect on the gradual release of responsibility (see image below).
 What explicit instruction (modelling/demonstrating) have you provided to students on how writers come up with ideas?
 What guided practice have the students been involved in?
-What role are the anchor charts in your room playing in supporting students with this?
 How have you built your students’ knowledge and capacity to enact this skill independently?
 Has it been a gradual release of responsibility or is it time to revisit some of the first phases of the Gradual Release?

 Why?
 Because, as Vicki Spandel (2013) states: